SAP/spartacus-docs/_pages/dev/pwa/pwa-setup.md

     Adding the dependency using `ng add @spartacus/schematics --pwa` also triggers the angular PWA schematic, which automatically does the following:

     - creates default PWA configuration files
-    - create the service worker configuration file - `ngsw-config.json`
+    - creates the service worker configuration file - `ngsw-config.json`
     - creates icons
     - updates the `angular.json` file to include PWA related resources in your build
     - updates project files for PWA readiness.